raphaelssampaio/The-complete-guide-to-modern-JavaScript-from-es2015-to-es2018/README.md

 ## Sobre mim

-My name is Alberto, I'm from Italy and I love programming.
-As I was studying ES6 I decided that the best way for me to test my understanding of it was to write articles about it.
-I have now packaged those articles in this ebook.

 Meu nome é Alberto, Eu sou da Itália e amo programar.
 Enquanto eu estava estudando a ES6 eu decidi que a melhor forma de testar meu conhecimento sobre ela era escrever artigos sobre.
 Agora eu tenho amontoados esses artigos neste ebook.